Welcome to the DEBtox information site

 yourself at home.

-- The 2023 DEB school and symposium is over.
-More info
+- A next run of the DEB school and symposium is planned

 - The next TKTD Autumn School on dynamic modelling of

-planned to run in 2024.
-More info will become available
+toxic effects is planned to run in Oct-Nov 2024.
+More

 - ...